20kdc/gabien-common/una/INVOKE_INTERNALS.md

 5. The misalignment of stack values longer than a word does not matter.
    The misalignment of stack values shorter than a word never happens because of the previous rule.
 6. All calls with the same amount of arguments of the same sizes, but in different orders, use the same allocations of registers and stack.
-   However, they will be accordingly reordered.
+   However, they will be accordingly reordered and shifted between different places.

 A good look into this is the file `c/theory.c`.